marklhc/marklai-pages/content/home/software.md

 date = "2016-04-20T00:00:00"
 draft = false

-title = "Projects"
+title = "Software"
 subtitle = ""
-widget = "projects"
+widget = "software"

 # Order that this section will appear in.
 weight = 50